Characters: Game Of Thrones House Tully

 - Guilt By Association / Revenge by Proxy: Invaded by the Lannisters in response to Catelyn arresting Tyrion, despite the fact that Catelyn has not been in the Riverlands for years and her husband, Ned Stark, claimed responsibility for it.

 - Fantasy Counterpart Culture: Of Normandy, Brittany, and northern France in general.

-- They are a region with no natural defenses, surrounded in all sides by antagonistic regions and will always be drawn to the fight when there is political turmoil in the land.
-Several countries could be described that way, but Poland and Central Europe come first to mind.
+- They are a region with no natural defenses, surrounded on all sides by antagonistic regions and will always be drawn to the fight when there is political turmoil in the land.
+Several countries could be described that way, but Poland and Belgium come first to mind.